 This funding will allow SUPER PGRs to develop intercultural understanding and communication skills as well as expand doctoral research in a diverse and inclusive international environment through networking and collaborations.

 Successful applicant Alex Houston from Cohort 3 traveled to the Global Centre for Environment and Energy, Ahmedabad University, India (read more).
 Their exchange partner Shrutika Parihar was received to the School of Geography and Sustainability, University of St Andrews.
 The exchange took place in late 2022.
-Shrutika was able to attend and present a poster at the MASTS Annual Science Meeting alongside Alex.
+Their work focuses on Blue Carbon.
+Shrutika was able to attend and present a poster at the MASTS Annual Science Meeting (ASM) alongside Alex.

 We look forward to their reports of their time on the exchanges.